Pronunciation of 'Pneumonoultramicroscopicsilicovolcanoconiosis'

 English (United States)

-A lung disease caused by inhaling very fine silicate or quartz dust, leading to inflammation.
+A lung disease caused by inhaling very fine silica particles, especially from volcanic sources.